Taysom Hill Player Prop Bets for NFL Week 14 | New Orleans vs. New York 12/12/2021

 Matchup vs. New York

-- In one matchup against the Jets, Hill recorded zero passing yards, 193.5 yards below his over/under for Sunday.
+- Hill's zero passing yards in one matchup against the Jets are 191.5 fewer yards than his over/under in Sunday's game.

-- Hill did not throw a touchdown pass in that outing against the Jets.
+- Hill did not throw a touchdown pass in that game against the Jets.

-- The 280.6 yards per game the Jets are conceding through the air makes them the NFL's 30th-ranked pass defense.
+- The 280.6 passing yards the Jets give up per game makes them the NFL's 30th-ranked pass defense this season.

-- With 21 passing TDs allowed this year, the Jets defense is ranked 23rd in the NFL.
+- The Jets have given up 21 passing TDs this year (1.8 per game), ranking them 23rd among NFL defenses.

 Recent Performances

-- In last week's outing against the Cowboys, Hill racked up 264 yards while completing 46.3% of his passes, while throwing two touchdowns with four interceptions.
+- Last week against the Cowboys, Hill went 19-for-41 (46.3 percent) for 264 yards, while throwing two touchdowns and four interceptions.

 Hill's New Orleans Teammates